<< Previous wine Next wine >>

-WHAT MAKES THIS WINE UNIQUE?
-This unique collaboration between winemaker Raúl Pérez and lifelong viticulturist, Rodri Mendez extracts single Vineyard selections, old vines, coastal vines and red varieties in the subzone Val do Salnes.
-Wines are Fresh acid, low alcohol (12.5%) red that undergo a process of whole cluster fermentation in 12-year-old foudre.
+The unique winemaking techniques and talents of lifelong viticulturalist, Rodri Mendez, make for a very interesting project.
+Rodri extracts single vineyard selections, old vines, coastal vines and red varieties in the subzone Val do Salnes.
+Wines are fresh with balanced acidity, and low in alcohol (12.5%).
+This is a red wine that undergoes a process of whole cluster fermentation in a 12-year-old foudre.

 100% Loureiro.
 Vines planted in 1972.
 Tended in sandy and granite soil at 5 m (16 ft) elevation

 Rías Baixas is tucked into the green rolling hills of the northwest corner of Spain, just above Portugal, hugging the deep blue Atlantic coastline.
 It is a breathtaking region overall, and the sub-region of Val do Salnes, the birthplace of Albariño, is no exception.
 Within the five unique subzones that fall under the D.O.
 Rías Baixas , Val do Salnes’ prime location is the coolest and most fertile area of the D.O. on the Atlantic coast of Spain.
 In fact, there is more Albariño vines planted there than any of the other four sub-regions sharing its Rías Baixas name.
 The soil here is pure granite with top layers of rocks and alluvial soil, perfect for the fresh, Albariño expression.
 With average temperatures of approximately 60F (16C) between April and October, Rías Baixas is also one of the rainiest areas in Spain with median annual rain falling 63inches (1600mm).
 This can often cause difficulties in reaching optimum sugar levels during the last few, very vital, weeks before harvest, often resulting in vintage variation.